Jip-Hop/sedunlocksrv-pba/README.md

 - Not limited to us_english keyboard mapping
 - Reboot button to boot from the unlocked drive
 - BIOS and UEFI support
+- ReAdd Entry on UEFI when BIOS/UEFI removes entry no longer valid.

 ## SED benefits
 - Encrypt your (boot) drive, even when the OS doesn't (fully) support encryption